Home » Side Dish Recipes » Cafeteria Noodles (+Video)

 • Remove from heat and stir in the stick of butter.

-• Cover with a lid and let sit for 20 minutes.
-Top with parsley if desired.
+• Cover with a lid and let sit until melted.
+Stir again then top with parsley, if desired.
 Then serve!

 Video